 - Deal Velocity: Are ABM campaigns leading to faster sales cycles?
 What are the activities that help get named accounts faster?
 What sales enablement content or material helps? (more on this in the next section)

-Regardless of what ABM campaign template you choose to use to measure your ABM strategy, the main point to keep in mind is that ABM is essentially GTM for enterprise markets.
+Regardless of what ABM software you deploy and the campaign template you choose to use to measure your ABM strategy, the main point to keep in mind is that ABM is essentially GTM for enterprise markets.
 With a much smaller TAM and higher ACV, you can’t exclusively rely on software to tell you if your ABM strategy is working.

 Get Your ABM Campaign Template